pastly/cookerpoker/README.md

 hears from players what they choose to do (and forward that on, if legal action), has sole interaction with the DB, etc.

-To support the web server, ......... a database is used, but what kind .....
+To support the web server, diesel is used to interact with an sqlite database.
+Postgres may be used in the future.

 ## Features